-Today, from the bluest of the blue to the reddest of the red, almost every single state in the Union-forty-eight out of fifty-forbids felons from voting to varying degrees.
-The District of Columbia also has a felon disenfranchisement law on its books to which the U.S. Congress acquiesced.
-And although some states have restored the franchise to felons who have finished serving their sentences, the vast majority of states have continued to retain and adopt laws that prohibit felons from voting during their terms in prison.
+oday, from the bluest of the blue to the reddest of the red, almost every single state in the Union-forty-eight out of fifty-forbids felons from voting to varying degrees.1 The District of Columbia also has a felon disenfranchisement law on its books to which the U.S. Congress acquiesced.2 And although some states have restored the franchise to felons who have finished serving their sentences, the vast majority of states have continued to retain and adopt laws that prohibit felons from voting during their terms in prison.
 For example, convicts in Massachusetts could vote, even while in jail, until 2000.
-That November, however, the Bay State's voters faced a ballot question on a proposed state constitutional amendment to take away the incarcerated felons' franchise.
-The amendment passed by a landslide, with sixty percent voting yes and only thirty-four percent voting no. So, too, with Utah.
-Incarcerated felons had the right to vote there until 1998, when the state's voters similarly approved a constitutional amendment taking away the felons' franchise.
-The proposition passed virtually by acclamation, eighty-two percent to eighteen percent.
+That November, however, the Bay State's voters faced a ballot question on a proposed state constitutional amendment to take away the incarcerated felons' franchise.3 The amendment passed by a landslide, with 60% voting yes and only 34% voting no.4 So, too, with Utah.
+Incarcerated felons had the right to vote there until 1998, when the state's voters similarly approved a constitutional amendment taking away the felons' franchise.5 The proposition passed virtually by acclamation, 82% to 18% percent.6

-Although forty-eight states have already spoken in their support for felon disenfranchisement, others have championed felon voting rights as the latest cause célèbre.
-The issue gained additional traction recently after several academics noted that Democratic presidential candidate Al Gore would have triumphed in Florida in 2000 and won the presidency, had felons been permitted to vote in that state.
-But the case for letting felons vote is simply unconvincing and problematic both as a legal and policy matter.
+Although forty-eight states have already spoken in support of felon disenfranchisement, others have championed felon voting rights as a just cause.
+The issue gained additional traction recently after several academics noted that Democratic presidential candidate Al Gore would have triumphed in Florida in 2000 and won the presidency, had felons been permitted to vote in that state.7 But the case for letting felons vote is problematic both as a legal and policy matter.

 As a legal matter, felon disenfranchisement laws have long been accepted in the American legal system and easily pass constitutional muster.
 Indeed, the Fourteenth Amendment explicitly permits states to adopt disenfranchisement statutes, and many such laws were enacted long before African-Americans enjoyed suffrage.
-These laws are also beyond the reach of the Voting Rights Act of 1965 ("VRA").
-The legislative history of the VRA and its 1982 amendments, as well as common sense, makes it perfectly clear that the statute was not intended to cover felon disenfranchisement laws.
+These laws are also beyond the reach of the Voting Rights Act of 1965 (VRA).
+The legislative history of the VRA and its 1982 amendments makes very clear that the statute was not intended to cover felon disenfranchisement laws.
 Moreover, the VRA cannot be construed to encompass felon disenfranchisement laws because it would then exceed the enforcement powers of the Fourteenth and Fifteenth Amendments.
 Finally and most fundamentally, there are compelling policy rationales for such laws: society deems felons to be less trustworthy and responsible than non-felon citizens, and those who cannot follow the law should not participate in the passing of laws that govern law-abiding citizens.